electric-sql/electric/docs/about.md

 - some parts will be cut out into optional libraries, for example the [DDLX implementation](https://github.com/electric-sql/electric/pull/1393)
 - some parts will not be needed

 You're welcome to continue to use it and perhaps to choose your moment to migrate.
-However caveat emptor -- the direction of travel should be pretty clear from this document.
+However caveat emptor &mdash; the direction of travel should be pretty clear.

 ### New system